cgrymala/plugin-activation-status/README.md

 ## Upgrade Notice ##

 ### 2.0 ###
-Completely new layout; some new functionality
+* Completely new layout; some new functionality
+* You can now perform bulk actions, deactivating/deleting multiple plugins at once throughout the system

 ### 1.1 ###
 The file structure of this plugin has changed; if you are upgrading manually (especially if this is a mu-plugin), be sure to delete old files & upload all-new versions